The Safari Zone: A Kangaskhan Collection

 Origin: Japan

-Hanafuda, or "flower cards", is a style of Japanese playing cards that has been around since the 1800s.
-A hanafuda deck has 48 cards: each suit features a different flower, represents a month of the year, and has 4 cards.
+Hanafuda, or "flower cards", is a style of Japanese playing card that has been around since the 1800s.
+A hanafuda deck has 48 cards: 12 suits, each with 4 cards, featuring a different flower and month of the year.
 When Nintendo was founded in 1889, it was actually focused on handmade hanafuda!
-In November of 2013, to celebrate Pokémon's 15th anniversary, the Pokémon hanafuda deck was sold in limited quantities in Pokémon Centers, and they purportedly sold out in 15 minutes!
+In November of 2013, to celebrate Pokémon's 15th anniversary, the Pokémon hanafuda deck was sold in limited quantities in Pokémon Centers.
+They purportedly sold out in 15 minutes!
 There was also other merchandise with the artwork of the cards, such as hand towels to metal buttons.
-Kangaskhan is featured in one of the two kasu, or plain cards, of the cherry blossom suit, which represents the month of March.
-Isn't it lovely?
+Kangaskhan is featured in one of the two kasu, or "plain" cards, of the cherry blossom suit, which represents the month of March.
+Isn't the artwork lovely?

 Picture